 There are three very good programs to use for hard drive recovery.
 They are made for home users and professionals who need server data recovery.
 There is also software that is more advanced and meant to be used only by professionals.
 These are a complex solution which consists of software and hardware as the interface.
 Some examples include: PC-3000, Data Salvation, and Atola Insight.
 Also, these complex solutions cost a significant amount more than the first type.

 First on my list of software is File scavenger.
 This software is brilliant.
 It can recognize a hard disk, even when Windows can’t.
 It has a very good file search and display interface.
 There is maybe one disadvantage, and that is that the search process is long and it puts a heavy load onto the hard drive.
 The simple solution is to cool the hard drive down with a fan.
 The search and recovery process takes a long time as it typical for all recovery software, and it does a very good job.

 The interface probably is not the best one.
-It meets with the GUI screen kike as shown below.
+It meets with the GUI screen like shown below.
 The "look in" sets the place on where to look for files.
-And, it shows the drives, even in cases when Windows can’t see the drives.
+And, it shows the drives, even when Windows can’t see the drives.